Opening Date Revealed For Disney’s Skyliner – First Look At Gondola Cabin

 - Disney’s Caribbean Beach Resort

-Walt Disney World’s expansion continues in many different ways as there are new additions coming to the parks and resorts and even transportation options.
+Walt Disney World’s expansion continues in many different ways, as there are new additions coming to the parks and resorts and even transportation options.
 This weekend, the gondola cabins were finally revealed in an official capacity, and Disney did the right thing by letting guests know the opening date of the Skyliner too.
-Now, it’s going to be a long year to wait, but by fall of 2019, guests will be traveling through the air at WDW.
+Now, it’s going to be a year-long to wait, but by fall of 2019, guests will be traveling through the air at WDW.